 2. Carrillada de Cerdo

-Or simply the pork cheek.
+Or simply the braised pork cheeks.
 It is a very traditional way of preparing pork meat which also means that it can be found in pretty much all places to eat in Seville.

 The usual ingredients that are paired with the pork cheeks are garlic, carrots, and other vegetables.
 Personally, I couldn’t imagine a good carrillada del cierdo without a glass of red wine (or a few).

 Where to try: Eslava Restaurant